benjavicente/benjavicente.dev/public/blog/2025-web-stuff-that-got-my-interest/index.md

 Mainly, React Server Components with it's streaming solution: RSC wire format.
 There isn't documentation specifically about it, so read about [Alvar Lagerlöf's RSC Devtoll](https://www.alvar.dev/blog/creating-devtools-for-react-server-components).
 Another great solutions are [Seroval](https://github.com/lxsmnsyc/seroval), [used by Solid](https://github.com/lxsmnsyc/seroval/network/dependents?dependent_type=PACKAGE), and [Turbo Stream](https://github.com/jacob-ebey/turbo-stream), [used by Remix](https://github.com/jacob-ebey/turbo-stream/network/dependents?dependent_type=PACKAGE) and in experiments like [Preact Server Components](https://github.com/jacob-ebey/preact-server-components).

-Promises are becoming a core primitive for streaming data between client and server in frameworks, from [Remix](https://reactrouter.com/how-to/suspense#1-return-a-promise-from-loader), [NextJS](https://nextjs.org/docs/app/getting-started/fetching-data#with-the-use-hook), [TanStack's Router](https://tanstack.com/router/latest/docs/framework/react/guide/deferred-data-loading), [SvelteKit](https://svelte.dev/docs/kit/load#Streaming-with-promises), and more.
+Promises are becoming a core primitive for streaming data between client and server, from [Remix](https://reactrouter.com/how-to/suspense#1-return-a-promise-from-loader), [NextJS](https://nextjs.org/docs/app/getting-started/fetching-data#with-the-use-hook), [TanStack's Router](https://tanstack.com/router/latest/docs/framework/react/guide/deferred-data-loading), [SvelteKit](https://svelte.dev/docs/kit/load#Streaming-with-promises), and more.

 A lot of frameworks implement their own internal implementation due to the need for specific features and optimizations.
 A primitive way to stream objects could be the “JSON 2” for frameworks, providing an interface to send complex JS primitives like promises across the wire.

-## Better backed primitives
+## New takes on backend primitives

 [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage) is an Node API that allows to create stores (or context) that persists across async calls, that has been stable since [Node 16.4](https://nodejs.org/es/blog/release/v16.4.0).